DaveEveritt/web-coding-first-site/readme.md

 # Website created with Web Coding First Steps

-This is the website that’s created by following the handbook.
+This is the website created by following the handbook—you can see the [finished site here](https://daveeveritt.github.io/web-coding-first-site/).

 ## To do/decide